marcinhlybin/ansible-redis-multi-instance/README.md

-# Multi instance replicated Redis with DNS support
+# Multi instance Redis with replication, failover and DNS support

 Features: